-

 SPECIAL NOTE:

-Honey Bees are a highly evolved, homogeneous, matriarchal society comprised of a single Queen, about 80,000 female worker bees in spring, and about a dozen stinger-less male drones who serve and feed the Queen Bee.
+Honey Bees are a highly evolved, homogeneous, matriarchal society comprised of a single Queen, about 80,000 female worker bees in spring, and about a couple dozen stinger-less male drones who serve and feed the Queen Bee.
 The Queen mates with multiple drones before starting a hive, and then never mates again, instead she stores the semen for up to seven years for her eggs and then she produces well over 100,000 beautiful baby bees per year!
 Totally amazing, highly evolved beings.

 SPECIAL NOTE:

-Honey Bees are a highly evolved, homogeneous, matriarchal society comprised of a single Queen, about 80,000 female worker bees in spring, and about a dozen stinger-less male drones who serve and feed the Queen Bee.
+Honey Bees are a highly evolved, homogeneous, matriarchal society comprised of a single Queen, about 80,000 female worker bees in spring, and about a couple dozen stinger-less male drones who serve and feed the Queen Bee.
 The Queen mates with multiple drones before starting a hive, and then never mates again, instead she stores the semen for up to seven years for her eggs and then she produces well over 100,000 beautiful baby bees per year!
 Totally amazing, highly evolved beings.

-They deserve our help!
+- They deserve our help!
 Help Save the Bees, Please !

 BEE Friendly